-Ayahuasca: Purging Your Way
+Ayahuasca: Purging Your Way To A Better Life

 The projectile vomiting was embarrassingly loud and exorcist-like: twin streams sprayed through my esophagus and nose simultaneously, as powerful convulsions racked my body from the depths of my bowels.